Sheet Options

 Encode Documents to Base64

-The Base64 property in the Sheet Options dialog enables you to generate Base64 encoded documents for your web services or add them as an inline document in XML files.
+The Base64 encoding option in the Sheet Options dialog enables you to generate Base64 encoded documents for your web services or add them as an inline document in XML files.

-When activating this setting your selected output type will be encoded to a Base64 document and send to your selected output destination.
+When activating this setting, your selected output type will be encoded to a Base64 document and sent to your selected output destination.

 Criteria